dotnet/designs/accepted/2023/wasm-browser-threads.md

             - `resolve(null)` ?
             - `reject(null)` ?
     - from C# to JS (UI)
+        - how to obtain JSHandle of function in the target thread ?
         - async
             - needs to deal with `stackalloc` in C# generated stub, by copying the buffer
         - sync